-Bali has become one of our favorite family travel destinations the past couple years.
+Bali has become one of our favorite family travel destinations the past couple of years.
 There’s a perfect mix of beaches and culture, and there’s always something to do, from attending festivals (which seem to take place all the time) to visiting water parks to hiking through rice fields.

 Bali’s hotels are amazing, and virtually all welcome kids.
 We’ve stayed at hotels on the beach, but also in villas with private plunge pools overlooking river valleys and villas surrounded by rice fields.
-We always try to do activities through our hotels, like fish feeding, anti-gravity yoga, rice planting, ceramics and local walks.
+We always try to do activities through our hotels, like fish feeding, anti-gravity yoga, rice planting, ceramics, and local walks.
 We’re never ready to check out.

 Even though there are more tourists every year, Bali never feels touristy.
 Ubud retains a really cool, artsy vibe.
 Plus there’s a monkey forest there – what kid doesn’t want to be surrounded by monkeys?